Loki812/Lab_3/README.md

 - The `xor.model`, `xorFeatures.txt`, `xorLabel.dat`, and `xorNoLabel.dat` files pertain to experiments with the XOR problem, which is a classic test for machine learning algorithms.
 - Ensure that the datasets (`train.dat`, `test.dat`, `real_test.dat`) are in the correct format expected by the scripts.

-## Contributing

-Contributions are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.